nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

 * GNSS-based location tracking - by setting the :ref:`CONFIG_LOCATION_TRACKING_GNSS <CONFIG_LOCATION_TRACKING_GNSS>` option to disabled.
 * Cellular-based location tracking - by setting the :ref:`CONFIG_LOCATION_TRACKING_CELLULAR <CONFIG_LOCATION_TRACKING_CELLULAR>` option to disabled.
+* Wi-Fi-based location tracking - by setting the :ref:`CONFIG_LOCATION_TRACKING_WIFI <CONFIG_LOCATION_TRACKING_CELLULAR>` option to disabled.
 * Temperature tracking - by setting the :ref:`CONFIG_TEMP_TRACKING <CONFIG_TEMP_TRACKING>` option to disabled.
 * GNSS assistance (A-GPS) - by setting the :kconfig:option:`CONFIG_NRF_CLOUD_AGPS` option to disabled.
 * Predictive GNSS assistance (P-GPS) - by setting the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS` option to disabled.
+* FOTA when using MQTT - by setting the :kconfig:option:`CONFIG_NRF_CLOUD_FOTA` option to disabled.
+* FOTA when using CoAP - by setting the :kconfig:option:`NRF_CLOUD_COAP_FOTA` option to disabled.

-If you disable both GNSS and cellular-based location tracking, location tracking is completely disabled.
+If you disable GNSS, Wi-Fi-based, and cellular-based location tracking, location tracking is completely disabled.

 .. note::
   MQTT should only be used with applications that need to stay connected constantly or transfer data frequently.